Michigan Highways: Since 1997.

 • Constructing a "cut-off" in southern Leelanau Co beginning approximately ¼ east of Gilbert Run and continuing southeasterly to the cnr of Traverse Hwy, Coleman Rd & Armstrong Rd, eliminating the 90° turn at the corner of CR-669/Coleman Rd & Empire Hwy and the very sharp curve at CR-669/Coleman Rd, Traverse Hwy & Armstrong Rd.
 The old route was to have been turned back to county control.
 This proposal was never put into place.

 • Rerouting M-72 from Grandview Pkwy in Traverse City via Division St to a jct with a proposed BUS US-31 route at Front St, then easterly concurrently with BUS US-31 on Front St to Railroad St where BUS US-31 and M-72 would turn to follow Railroad St to 8th St, then transition to a newly constructed alignment parallel to the C&O Railway tracks easterly out of Traverse City.
 BUS US-31/M-72 would meet a proposed US-31 freeway bypass of Traverse City close to Mount Holiday (just east of the 5 Mile & Mount Holiday Rd intersection) where BUS US-31 would end.
 M-72 would continue easterly via a proposed US-31 freeway for another 1½ miles to a freeway-to-freeway interchange where the US-31 freeway would turn due northerly and a newly-constructed and rerouted M-113 would feed in from the south.
 M-72 would continue due easterly from here as a freeway as well, ironically on the same path that was originally proposed for the highway in the 1940s and 50s!
 Once in Kalkasa Co, the proposed M-72 freeway would shift slightly north and feature interchanges at the existing M-72, and US-131 (proposed as BUS US-131) before interchanging with a proposed US-131/M-66 freeway 1½ miles east of the existing route.
 M-72 would turn southerly on the US-131/M-66 freeway for 3½ miles, bypassing Kalkaska to the east, to an interchange at the existing route of M-72 at Mitchell Rd, where it would resume its existing route easterly toward Grayling.
+(See map below for a representation of this.)
 None of these proposals ever came to frutition.

 • Rerouting M-72 in western Alcona Co to follow M-65 from the intersection of Grosse Pointe Rd southerly to a due westerly extension of the rest of the highway through Alcona Co, then easterly to the other end of Grosse Pointe Rd.
 Interestingly, this project occurred in late 1959 the year before these planning maps were published!